domainmod/userguide/docs/faq.md

 This is something we're still investigating, as we realize how helpful this feature would be for some people, however if it happens it's probably going to be a while still.
 Although on the surface it seems like it may be pretty easy to implement, there's actually quite a bit to it and it's going to take quite a bit of work.

 Also, since you can accomplish pretty much the same thing by exporting your domain list and sorting the exported data in something like excel (since it includes all of your custom fields), implementing this within the UI is not very high on the priority list.

+!!! note
+    As of v4.13, you can now display your Custom Fields on the main domain page.

 <h4>Are the domain expiration dates updated automatically using the domain's WHOIS information?</h4>